irenecrsn/gmat/README.md

 devtools::install_github("irenecrsn/gmat")
 ```

-The only R package required for `gmat` is `igraph`, which can also be
+The other R packages required for `gmat` are `igraph` and `gRbase`,
-installed from CRAN.
+which can also be installed from CRAN.

 ## An example of use